EugenMayer/docker-sync/README.md

 docker-sync clean
 ```

-This will of course not delete anthing on your host source code folders or similar, it just removes the container for rsync and its volumes.
+This will of course not delete anything on your host source code folders or similar, it just removes the container for rsync and its volumes.
 It does not touch you application stack

 ## Behind the scenes
 - On the host, a thor based ruby task is started, this starts